You can protect yourself and your future family from the Zika virus

 - Consider freezing sperm in advance if your partner must travel to areas with known Zika outbreaks.

 If you would like to learn more about how to protect yourself and your family from the Zika virus, please contact us today.
-Our team of reproductive endocrinologists is committed to helping all of our patients have healthy and happy families.
+Our team of reproductive endocrinologists helps patients have healthy and happy families.